M-Patek/Market-Knowledge/Phoenix_project/runbook.md

 ai_mode: Set to off, raw, or processed.

 b.
-Running a Single Backtest
-Ensure walk_forward: enabled is set to false in config.yaml.
+Running the System
+The main entry point is phoenix_project.py.
+This script starts the main asynchronous loop for the Orchestrator and EventDistributor.

 Run the script:

 python phoenix_project.py

+Note: This script is designed to run as a persistent service.
+For backtesting or walk-forward analysis (as mentioned in the config/system.yaml), you will likely use a different entry point (e.g., scripts/run_backtest.py or similar, which may need to be invoked via run_cli.py).

 Expected Output:

-The console will show structured JSON logs for the backtest process.
+The console will show structured JSON logs from loguru as the system initializes.

-Upon completion, a phoenix_report_single.html file and a phoenix_plot.png will be generated in the root directory.
+The system will log messages from the Orchestrator (e.g., running decision loop) and EventDistributor (e.g., consuming events).

 c.
-Running a Walk-Forward Optimization
-Ensure walk_forward: enabled is set to true in config.yaml.
+Running Data Validation

-Run the script:
+To ensure data quality before ingestion, use the validation script:

-python phoenix_project.py

-Expected Output:

-The console will log the progress for each training and testing window.

-A phoenix_walk_forward_study.db (SQLite file) will be created to store optimization results.

-An HTML report (phoenix_report_wf_X.html) will be generated for each out-of-sample test window.
+python scripts/validate_dataset.py /path/to/your/data.jsonl --type market_event

-4. Validation & Monitoring
+Validation & Monitoring
 a.
 Review the HTML Report
-Open the generated .html report in a web browser.
+(For Backtesting/Walk-Forward runs) Open the generated .html report in a web browser.
 Key items to validate:

-Final Portfolio Value & Total Return: The primary performance indicators.
+Final Portfolio Value & Total Return.

-Sharpe Ratio & Max Drawdown: Key risk-adjusted return metrics.
+Sharpe Ratio & Max Drawdown.

-Trade Statistics: Check the total number of trades and the win rate.
+Trade Statistics: Total trades and win rate.

-Equity Curve Plot: Visually inspect the equity curve for periods of high volatility or long drawdowns.
+Equity Curve Plot.

 b.
 Check Prometheus Metrics
 While the script is running, the system exposes a Prometheus metrics endpoint.

-URL: http://localhost:8000 (or the port configured in config.yaml)
+URL: http://localhost:8000 (or the port configured in config/system.yaml)

 Key Metrics to Monitor: